thomaslamby/LINFO2381---Health-informatics/README.md

 python3 Server_Global.py
 ```

 3. Once the Flask server is running, it will display the address of the server in the terminal.
 You can open this address in your browser to access the project.
+You can access the CouchDB frontend at http://localhost:5984/_utils/.
+The default login credentials for CouchDB are:
+* Username: admin
+* Password: pasword